Achieve Chartered Engineer (CEng) status upon graduation

 - 4 years full time, 5 years sandwich with work placement

-- 300-360 points to include a minimum of 240 points from 3 A levels or equivalent, to include 100 points from Mathematics, plus a minimum of two Science or Technology subjects English language proficiency at a minimum of IELTS band 6.0 with no component score below 5.5.
-Other qualifications
+300-360 points to include a minimum of 240 points from 3 A levels or equivalent, to include 100 points from Mathematics, plus a minimum of two Science or Technology subjects See full entry requirements OTHER QUALIFICATIONS

 UK/EU/Channel Islands and Isle of Man students